The Gunter-Smith Center for Community Engagement building.

 Latest Phase of Renovations to Old Lafayette Club Finished

+The Center for Community Engagement occasionally hosts small, limited-run exhibits in the Gunter-Smith Center for Community Engagement facility.
+Types of exhibits range from displays about local history to artwork by local high school students.
 If you are interested in viewing an exhibit, we recommend calling ahead to schedule your visit: 717.815.1213.

 York College offers many community-based learning courses, some of which present their work in visual exhibits/displays at The Gunter-Smith Center for Community Engagement building.
 Follow the link below to learn more about our project- and community-based learning initiatives — and see how the Center for Community Engagement shepherds faculty and community partnerships.